FAQ

 How did the project begin?

-About 5 years ago, my grandpa gave me his old Mercury SUV.
+About 5 years ago, my grandparents gave me their old Mercury SUV.
 I turned it into a makeshift truck camper to go rockhounding and got into making YouTube videos.
-In most of them, I tried to give a rundown on the locations I was at.
-This website is my attempt at turning that into something that people can use to get into rockhounding more easily.
+This website is my attempt at creating something for everyone from lifelong rockhounds to a family looking for a fun way to spend a Saturday.

 Okay, but why isn’t there a location in each state?